Transport in Nottingham: Cycling

-National Cycle Routes passing through Nottingham are maintained by volunteers from Sustrans.
+National Cycle Routes passing through the city are maintained by volunteers from Sustrans.
 Cyclists in the Nottingham area are represented by Pedals (The Nottingham Cycling Campaign).

 A new cycle and pedestrian bridge is being built over the River Trent to connect cycling routes on each side of the river.

 Scooter hire

 Scooters for hire in Los Angeles, U.S.

 Nottingham was one of several trial locations arranged by the Department for Transport to facilitate local journeys by electric scooters.
-Started in October 2020 together with Derby City Council, in December 2023 the trial was extended until 2026.
-Riders must be 18 years of age minimum, hold a full provisional driving licence, must ride on roads and bus lanes only, not pedestrian footways, and pay by mobile-phone app.
+Started in October 2020 together with Derby City Council, the trial was extended in December 2023 until 2026.
+Riders must be at least 18 years of age, hold a full provisional driving licence, must ride on roads and bus lanes only, not pedestrian footways, and pay by a phone app.

-In late December 2023, the partner-business, US-based Superpedestrian, planned to cease trading by 31 December, and the scooters were withdrawn from their city centre locations.
-Nottingham City Council are to seek a new provider to continue the scheme.
+In late December 2023, the partner business, US-based Superpedestrian, planned to cease trading by 31 December and the scooters were withdrawn from their city centre locations.
+Nottingham City Council are seeking a new provider to continue the scheme.